How?

 Objective: Clearly articulate the problem you are trying to solve.

 Problem Statement: Synthesize the insights gathered during the Empathize phase to define a clear and concise problem statement.
-Adjust this to reflect specific issues faced by users in managing their projects and tasks on the Salesforce Lightning Platform.
+Adjust this to reflect specific issues faced by users in managing their projects and tasks on a No-Code First app.

 User Journey Mapping: Create a visual representation of the user’s experience from screen to screen, identifying the touchpoints where users interact with the app.
 This helps highlight areas of friction and opportunities for improvement.